Berkeley Lights (NASDAQ:BLI) Given New $20.00 Price Target at Morgan Stanley

 Berkeley Lights (NASDAQ:BLI) had its price target trimmed by Morgan Stanley from $36.00 to $20.00 in a research note released on Tuesday morning, Price Targets.com reports.
 The firm currently has an equal weight rating on the stock.

-Several other equities research analysts have also recently weighed in on BLI.
+Other equities research analysts have also recently issued reports about the stock.
+William Blair cut shares of Berkeley Lights from an outperform rating to a market perform rating in a report on Thursday, January 6th.
 Zacks Investment Research cut shares of Berkeley Lights from a hold rating to a sell rating in a research note on Tuesday, January 4th.
 BTIG Research reduced their target price on shares of Berkeley Lights from $45.00 to $25.00 in a research note on Thursday, January 6th.
-William Blair cut shares of Berkeley Lights from an outperform rating to a market perform rating in a research note on Thursday, January 6th.
 Finally, Stifel Nicolaus cut shares of Berkeley Lights from a hold rating to a sell rating and reduced their target price for the company from $61.00 to $12.00 in a research note on Thursday, January 6th.
-Two analysts have rated the stock with a sell rating, three have given a hold rating and two have given a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of Hold and an average price target of $24.75.
+Two analysts have rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the company.
+According to MarketBeat, the stock currently has an average rating of Hold and a consensus price target of $24.75.

 Berkeley Lights, Inc, a digital cell biology company, focuses on enabling and accelerating the rapid development and commercialization of biotherapeutics and other cell-based products.
 The company offers an integrated platform, which comprise of proprietary consumables, including OptoSelect chips and reagent kits, automation systems, and application and workflow software.